Sonos soundbars are an excellent option for getting better audio from your TV.

 The Sonos Arc, Beam and Playbar provide excellent sound quality and many useful features for playing movies from your collection – or streaming audio and video from the Internet.

-However, there is one issue that has been a long-standing problem for some Sonos soundbar users.
+However, one issue has been a long-standing problem for some Sonos soundbar users – Sonos products have never supported DTS audio formats.

 Now, this is not an issue that will have been noticed by all owners of Sonos soundbars.